Medomsley

-Medomsley is a village in County Durham, England, about 2 mi northeast of the centre of Consett, 1+1/2 mi south of Hamsterley and 1 mi southeast of Ebchester.
+Medomsley is a village in County Durham, England.
+It is about 2 mi northeast of the centre of Consett, 1+1/2 mi south of Hamsterley and 1 mi southeast of Ebchester along the B6309.
+Leadgate lies a further mile to the south east.

 Medomsley is about 237 m above sea level, atop a hill overlooking the Derwent Valley.
 The village has views of the Pennines and the surrounding countryside for miles around.

 Toponym

 The Boldon Book of 1183 records Medomsley as Medomesley.
 The Vita S Godrici, written in 1190, records it as Madmeslei.
 The placename is derived from Old English and may mean the “middlemost clearing” or “Maethhelm’s clearing”.

 Parish church

 The Church of England parish church of St Mary Magdalene is a sandstone building completed in the 13th century.
 In 1878 it was restored to designs by the architects HJ Austin, RJ Johnson and WS Hicks, who added a new roof, chancel screen (designed by Hicks) and north aisle.
 It is a Grade I listed building.

 Medomsley's church served many inhabitants of Shotley Bridge for baptisms, marriages and burials until the creation of Shotley Bridge parish in the 19th century.
 The sword-makers of Shotley Bridge were frequent visitors of the church, and the parish registers record many of these events.